-Computing Services and Systems Development (CSSD) supports the iTunes U technology.
-We work with Content Administrators to create pages and Albums.
-CSSD is the sole unit responsible for posting content to iTunes U. We provide training for creating Albums and posting content to Content Administrators.
-Questions about using iTunes U or requests for support regarding iTunes U technology should be directed to the Technology Help Desk.
+Pitt IT supports the iTunes U technology.
+We work with content administrators to create pages and Albums.
+Pitt IT is the sole unit responsible for posting content to iTunes U. We provide training for content administrators.
+Questions about using iTunes U or requests for support regarding iTunes U technology should be directed to the 24/7 IT Help Desk.

 - Copyright Issues

-The Office of General Counsel provides training and consultation concerning copyright issues.
-CSSD coordinates scheduling of copyright training for newly appointed Content Administrators.
+- The Office of University Counsel provides training and consultation concerning copyright issues.
+Pitt IT coordinates scheduling of copyright training for newly appointed content administrators.